Panagiotis Giannakis

 On February 3, 2008, Giannakis was chosen as one of the 50 Greatest EuroLeague Contributors, over the previous half-century, by EuroLeague Basketball's Experts Committee.
-In 2018, he was named to the 101 Greats of European Basketball list.
+In 2018, he was named one of the 101 Greats of European Basketball.
 In 2021, he was inducted into the FIBA Hall of Fame.
 In 2022, he was inducted into the Greek Basket League Hall of Fame.